mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### Gotchas in Migrating from Legacy/Original to Simplified ID Merge
 Take note of the following details when planning for the migration from Legacy/Original ID Merge to Simplified ID Merge:

 1. Simplified ID Merge only supports one user ID (`$user_id`) per user to maintain simplicity in the implementation.
-If you need an ID management solution that supports multiple user IDs per user, such as both a email address and a phone number, it’s recommended to remain on Original ID Merge which provides features such as \$create_alias and \$merge to merge multiple user IDs.
+If you need an ID management solution that supports multiple user IDs per user, such as both a email address and a phone number, it’s recommended to remain on Legacy or Original ID Merge which provides features such as \$create_alias and \$merge to merge multiple user IDs.
     - For example, here’s an unsuccessful attempt to merge `+6512345678` (additional user ID) with `charlie` on Simplified ID Merge:
       ```
         {